xsolla/store-unity-sdk/Assets/Xsolla/README.md

 ### Subscriptions

 * Selling subscriptions.
-* Subscription renewal and cancellation.
+* Subscription renewal and cancelation.
 * Subscription management from a user’s dashboard.

 **INFO:** You can add and manage subscription plans via Xsolla Publisher Account.